 Evening meals can be purchased in local village pubs or overnight accommodation when a pub is not available.

 For the duration of the holiday your luggage is transferred from accommodation to accommodation by a luggage transfer agent.
 Luggage allowance is 1 bag/person weighing not more than 20kg (44lbs).

-We hope all our customers walking the Coast to Coast route will complete their challenge, however illness and injury sometimes occur.
-For this reason you are supported by a daily transport service, which can drive you from accommodation to accommodation if needed.
+We hope that everyone who books with us on the Coast to Coast route will complete their challenge, however illness and injury sometimes occur.
+For this reason you are supported by a daily transport service, which can drive you from accommodation to accommodation if you are ill or injured.